Industrial Piercing FAQ - By APP Certified Piercers in NYC

 A professional piercer can assess the problem and recommend a solution.

-• Avoid touching, twisting, or sleeping on the piercing.
+• Avoid any touching, twisting, or playing with the piercing site or jewelry.

-• Stick to consistent saline cleanings.
+• Stick to consistent showers and good hygiene.
+Use saline as needed.

 • Avoid pressure and movement (don’t sleep on the piercing).